 Playpal Launches its Interactive Health Games: Keeko & Bon Bon Jump

-Playpal Games aims to transform your health and lifestyle by fusing art with technology; not only does it make gaming healthy, but it forms a critical component of Playpal's overarching gamified rewards-based health ecosystem.
+Playpal Games is a sub-unit of Playpal Inc that aims to transform your health and lifestyle by making gaming healthy and educational.
+By its nature, Playpal Games makes the Playpal Platform's overarching gamified rewards-based health ecosystem whole.

 Playpal Games: The First Step toward a Healthier and happier you!

 Keeko & Bon Bon Jump were developed with a mission to transform the general perception of gaming as an unhealthy habit.
-By utilizing its research on the Gamification of Health, Playpal is challenging the current gaming medium by introducing the world to the trending concept of Gaming and Physical Activity.
+By utilizing its research on the Gamification of Health, Playpal has officially launched both games to introduce the world to the trending concept of Gaming and Physical Activity.

 Synopsis

-Keeko is a classic beat-them-all game in which Keeko, the protagonist, and her friends fight their temptation for unhealthy food.
-This fast-paced brawler game is based on defeating the Junk Food Army that stands in the way of the player’s progression to save Keeko’s friends and defeat Falfa (i.e. an evil Donut that rules the world).
+Keeko is a classic beat-them-all game in which Keeko, the protagonist, and her friends fight their temptation toward unhealthy food.
+This fast-paced brawler game is based on defeating the Junk Food Army that stands in the way of the player’s progression to save Keeko’s friends and defeat an evil Doughnut that rules the world.

-To enhance the user experience beyond combat, Keeko offers a highly interactive gameplay via environmental storytelling, and what makes the game even more fun is the whimsical portrayal of Keeko’s struggle with the Junk Food Army, also known as the ‘Sexy Tempting Foods (STFs)”.
+To enhance the user experience, Keeko offers a highly interactive gameplay via environmental storytelling and what makes the game even more fun is the whimsical portrayal of Keeko’s struggle with the Junk Food Army, also known as the ‘Sexy Tempting Foods (STFs)”.
+After you play the game, it is clear that its objectives are two-fold: 1) to indirectly incentivise health by converting health metrics like steps count into Fitcoins, which you can then use to unlock premium game-features, and 2) to educate users on topics ranging from nutritional information of various foods to tips on adopting healthy habits.

-As for Bon Bon Jump, this game is a fun spin-off of the Keeko game and is centered around the chocolate bon-bons that belong to the Junk Food Army.
-Unlike Keeko, Bon Bon Jump does not have an elaborate storyline; nevertheless, it is has an addictive gameplay because it adopts the very same three pillars inherent in the Keeko game.

-So, embrace the chance to be a part of this gamified health model - download the Keeko and Bon Bon Jump games today (available on Apple Store and Google Play Store), join the Playpal health ecosystem, and get rewarded!
+While Bon Bon Jump, which is a fun spin-off of the Keeko game, may not have such an elaborate storyline or educational component, the underlying principle of the game is the same, i.e. to develop sustainable health-centric communities around Playpal Games and, by default, Playpal, so that immersive game-based learning tools like Keeko can have the intended social impact.
+So, embrace the chance to be a part of this gamified health model by downloading the Keeko and Bon Bon Jump games today (available on Apple Store and Google Play Store)!
+Stay tuned for the next wave of Playpal's Games that activate, educate, and motivate you to better health!

 About Playpal Inc.